-Communicating with students: Your instructor uses your GMU e-mail account to communicate with you.
+Communicating with students: I use your GMU e-mail account to communicate with you.
 Thus you must frequently check your e-mail.

 Course Materials: Lectures, readings, and related materials will be posted on Blackboard.
 Blackboard also will be used for homework submissions.